huggingface/hub-docs/docs/hub/models-gated.md

 ### Review access requests

-Once Access request is enabled, you have full control of who can have access to your model or not, no matter if the approval mode is set to manual or automatic.
+Once access requests are enabled, you have full control of who can have access to your model or not, no matter if the approval mode is set to manual or automatic.
 You can review and manage requests either from the UI or via the API.

 ### From the UI